Submit your film to join the next generation of innovative storytellers.

 Find an audience for your film!
 Get the world and the film industry’s attention.

-Ever wonder what works in your film and what doesn’t?
 Every submission, even those not selected, receives honest feedback from the web’s top short film curators.

 No more submitting to a festival and waiting months to hear back.
 We let you know where you stand in just 7 days.